IDE setup¶

 VSCode: Add the

-is needed to get the best setup to
+A compile_flags.txt is included for Scala Native contributors to get the best

 conditional compilation for garbage collection selection and the code is